dfinity/pocketic-py/README.md

 Using the IC interface to create and call canisters is familiar to canister developers and resembles the real IC interface.

-However, due to the dynamic nature of Python and the work of [RocketLab](https://github.com/rocklabs-io/ic-py), we offer a more convenient way to interact with your canisters.
+However, due to Python's ease of reflection and the work of [RocketLab](https://github.com/rocklabs-io/ic-py), we offer a more convenient way to interact with your canisters.
 For this feature to work, you need a candid file which describes your canister's interface.

 ```python
 from pocket_ic import PocketIC